-- Cook with fresh (seasonal), regional (organic-) food: Abstain from industrially produced food as much as possible.
+- Cook with fresh (seasonal), regional (organic-) food: Avoid industrially produced food as much as possible.
 Avoid artificial additives (E…), plastic and aluminium, if possible

 - These vital substances promote the immune system: vitamin A, B6, B12, C, D and folic acid as well as mineral substances like iron, copper, selenium and zinc.

 - Excessive cleanliness eliminates the biodiversity of bacteria.
 Particularly children should be in contact with as many different germs as possible to build up an immune system (hygiene hypothesis).

 - Regular exercise keeps the immune system fit.

 - Avoid constant stress.